-Is your hamster gnawing on its cage at all hours of the day and night?
-It is important to determine the cause of your hamster's behavior before you can correct it.
-Your hamster may be gnawing on its cage because of boredom, stress, hunger or because it needs exercise.
+Your hamster gnaws on his cage at any time of the day or night?
+Determine the cause of your hamster's behavior before you can correct it.
+Your hamster may be gnawing on his cage because he's bored, stressed, hungry or in need of exercise.

 Possible causes